Domination When the Stars Are Out: Algorithms to Find Twins and Joins

 Using this observation, we can split $A$ into sets $A_{1}$ and $A_{2}$.
 Note that this choice is only difficult for children of $u$.
 Other vertices must belong to $A_{1}$.
 For children of $u$, we use the above observation.
 If every child of $u$ is, or is sequentially linked to, a vertex of type $1$, then $A$ cannot be split to form a $1$-join.

 To use these ideas algorithmically, we should be able to compute $\nca$ and $h$ efficiently.
-By preprocessing $T$ in linear time, we can compute $\nca$ and $a$-$\nca$ in constant time for any pair of vertices using algorithms of Harel and Tarjan~\cite{HarelT1984}.
+By preprocessing $T$ in linear time, we can compute $\nca$ and $a$-$\nca$ in constant time for any pair of vertices using the algorithms of Lu and Yeh~\cite{LuY2008} (note that finding the $a$-$\nca$ can be simulated by finding the $\nca$, then its depth, and then the appropriate level ancestor of $a$, all in constant time).
 Define $x(t)$ for any $t \in V(T)$ as the $\nca(t,t')$ closest to $r$ for any $(t,t') \in E(G)$.
 By preprocessing in linear time, we know the height of each vertex in the tree.
 Then we can compute $x(t)$ in $O(m)$ time.
-Now set $h(t) = t$ for any leaf of $T$ and set $h(t)$ equal to $\max\{x(t'), h(t')\}$ for any nonleaf $t$, where the maximum is over all children $t'$ of $t$.
+Now set $h(t) = t$ for any leaf of $T$, and for any nonleaf $t$, set $h(t)$ equal to the highest vertex among $x(t')$ and $h(t')$ over all children $t'$ of $t$.
 This takes $O(n)$ time.

 To determine whether two children $c, c'$ of a vertex $p$ are sequentially linked, we use preprocessing with a union-find data structure.
 For each vertex $p$, associate one such data structure, initially with each child $c$ of $p$ in a separate set.
 Now for any edge $(a,b) \in E(G)$, we determine $x = \nca(a,b)$.
 If $x = a$ or $x = b$, then this edge is not relevant.
 Otherwise, determine $y =$ $a$-$\nca(a,b)$ and $z=$ $b$-$\nca(a,b)$.
 If $y=a$ and $z=b$, then again this edge is not relevant.
 Otherwise, we perform a union in the data structure associated with $x$ on $y$ and $z$.
 This takes $O(m \cdot \alpha(m, \Delta(G)))$ time in total~\cite{Tarjan1975}.
 Afterwards, we process all structures such that find-operations will take constant time.
 This takes $O(n)$ time.
 Using this data structure, we can answer in $O(1)$ time whether two children are sequentially linked.